13 Best Things to do in Kos (Greece) • Kos Island Travel Tips

 Kefalos Beaches and a stunning coastline

-Lambi beach is a long sandy beach located just outside Kos Town, easily accessible by bike or a short walk.
-It’s not the most beautiful and quiet beach, but definitely, a very convenient location if you’re staying near Kos Town.
+Lambi Beach Kos is a long sandy beach located just outside Kos Town, easily accessible by bike or a short walk.
+It’s not the most beautiful and quiet beach, but Lambi Beach is centrally located for those staying in Kos Town, Lambi, and even Psalidi Kos.

 visit Lambi Beach as one of the best things to do in Kos